Samir-Kesare/OpsTree-Documentation-/Application_CI/Implementation/AMI/Shared_Library/README.md

 # Introduction

-This documentation presents the development and usage of a shared library for Slack notification.
-The shared library includes common functions for sending notifications to Slack channels.
-The purpose of this library is to streamline the process of integrating Slack notifications into various applications, reducing duplication of code and ensuring consistency in notification functionality across different projects.
+This documentation will walk you through the steps involved in creating an AMI using a shared library.This guide is designed to assist users in creating a customized AMI on the Amazon Web Services (AWS) platform efficiently.
+AMIs are pre-configured templates that contain software configurations, launch permissions, and other settings required to launch an instance on AWS.
+By leveraging shared libraries, users can streamline the setup process, promote code reuse, and ensure consistency across multiple instances.

 ***